BsidesPerth/2019-site/talk-detail.md

 ---
 layout: page
-title: Speaker Profiles
+title: Talk Synopses
 permalink: /talks/
 banner_image:
 banner_image_alt:
 ---
-Get to know our speakers in no particular order!
+Get your head around the talk topics!

 We are still looking for speakers so [click here to join this list of awesome people.](https://goo.gl/forms/mVUQJjpIFIGw5O7h1)

 ***

-(#syn-int)
 ## Synergising The Internet of Everything And Fog Computing To Actualise The Cyber Perl Harbor: A Cross-silo Byod Approach to Dynamically Mitigating Next-Generation Watering Holes
 ### By Fergal Conner & Gordon Erasmos
 The synergistically entanglement of cloud, the internet of everything and big data (CIOEBD) has proven to be a silver bullet solution to the problem of escalating infrastructure needs and right-sizing.
 Although the lining of this cloud isn't always silver and additional revolutionary approaches are required to actualise the cyber pearl harbour.
 Specifically cross-silo approaches are necessitated between these disruptive technologies to reap real world benefits in the area of next-generation watering hole mitigation.